chigogiggs/SyncSync/README.md

 # SyncSync

-This program synchronizes  your phone with a Chrome Browser on your Computer System
+This program synchronizes  your phone with a Chrome Browser on your Computer System for remote browsing

 <b>Features:</b>